endangereddataweek/resources/data-capture-and-organization/openrefine-complicated-civic-data.md

 ### Append Correct Date with Time
 - Click Date > Edit column > Add column based on this column.
 - Type in `cells["Date"].value + "T" + cells["Time 2"].value` and name it "DateTime"
+- You should now have the dates in ISO 8601 format, but since it's still on a 12 hr clock, many of the times are incorrect.

 ### Converting 12 hr time to 24 hr time
 This dataset has a column with am/pm and a time format that is meant for a 24 hr clock.
 To correct this, we'll need to facet out all of the PM times and then add 12 to the hours.
 Before we do this, we do have one other small, but important step.
 With the 24 hr format, something that happens just after midnight will look like it happened just after noon.
 We'll need to do a special change to convert 12:xx AM to 00:xx AM.
 We'll also have an issue with things happening just after noon appearing to happen at 24:xx PM.